jochenjonc/blog-component-state/README.md

 Subscriptions are here to receive values from any source.

-In most cases we want to render the incoming values.
+In most cases, we want to render the incoming values.
-For this reason we use a `Pipe` or a `Directive` in the template to trigger change-detection whenever a value arrives.
+For this reason, we use a `Pipe` or a `Directive` in the template to trigger change-detection whenever a value arrives.

 The other reason could be to run some background tasks in a `Component`, `Directive` or `Service`,